DaveBenham/VenomModules/README.md

 In addition, The Left Return is normalled to the Left Send, and the Right Return is normalled to the Right Send.

+The Recursion Count, Scale, Offset, and Modulation Timing settings are applied to both Left and Right identically.

 ## BERNOULLI SWITCH
 ![Bernoulli Switch module image](./doc/BernoulliSwitch.PNG)